 Step 2: Design Meeting

 The design meeting is where your particular design begins.
 At this meeting, the goal is to get a sense of what your objectives are for your new landscaping.
 The designer asks specific questions that are meant to draw out your ideas, preferences, and details on site conditions.
-This is also typically the time where measurements and photos are taken, which will help the designer lay out the landscape plan.
+We will also do a full site analysis to learn more about your property.
+Sun exposure, soil conditions, irrigation, existing plants, and more are all accounted for during the site analysis.
+Photos and measurements are also taken at this time.

 Step 3: Layout & Modeling